Why should I brush my dog's teeth?

 Exactly how should I brush my dog's teeth?

 Apply a small amount of toothpaste to the toothbrush.
-Gently raise your dog's lips on one side.
-You can either do this by pushing up on the lip with the index finger of your free hand (as shown in the diagram) or by placing your free hand over your dog's head with your thumb and index finger on opposite sides of your dog's upper jaw to lift his lips.
+Gently raise your dog's lips on one side of his mouth.
+You can either do this by pushing up on the lip with the index finger of your free hand (as shown in the image) or by placing your free hand over your dog's head with your thumb and index finger on opposite sides of your dog's upper jaw to lift his lips.

 To brush the lower teeth, you will need to open your dog's mouth a little.
 This can be done by gently tilting your dog's head backward while holding onto his or her upper jaw with the thumb and index finger of your free hand.

-At the beginning, concentrate on brushing the large cheek teeth and the canine teeth, the teeth where plaque and tartar accumulate most quickly.
+At first, concentrate on brushing the large cheek teeth and the canine teeth, the teeth where plaque and tartar accumulate most quickly.
 Gradually work up to brushing all of the teeth (this will probably take several days or weeks).

 Do not worry about brushing the tips or insides of the teeth unless your dog is very cooperative.
-Most of the periodontal lesions occur on the outer surfaces of the teeth and this is where you should direct your efforts.
+Most periodontal damage occur on the outer surfaces of the teeth and this is where you should direct your efforts.
 In addition, the dog's tongue tends to remove a lot of the plaque from the inner surfaces of the teeth, reducing the need for brushing these surfaces.

-How long should I take to brush my dog's teeth?
+How long should I spend brushing my dog's teeth?

 Try to brush for approximately 30 seconds per side.